CreatorOS/Building-a-simple-voting-contract-on-NEAR-assemblyscript/LEARN.md

 STEP 1 - update the value of highestVote.

-STEP 2 - update the value of winningProposals, remember, we store them in the proposals vector.
+STEP 2 - update the value of winningProposal, remember, we store proposals in the proposals vector.
 ```ts
 export function getWinningProposal(): string {
     let winningProposal = "None";